Alduino/pkg-lib/README.md

 ## Usage

-pkg-lib reads its config from your `package.json`, or from a `.pkglibrc` JSON file.
+pkg-lib reads its config from a `.pkglibrc` JSON file.

 - `entrypoint`: The file to enter from.
 Defaults to `src/index` .
 - `typings`: Output for Typescript typings.
 Defaults to `dist/index.d.ts`.